openshift/enhancements/enhancements/agent-installer/development-environment.md

 than others inside Openshift.

 This is partially mitigated already because the repository is cloned at a specific Git SHA.
+Extra testing and sometimes changes are needed when this Git SHA pin for metal3-dev-env moves.

-To further this we can add a test in dev-scripts that runs maybe once or twice a week that clones the HEAD of this repository.
-We would be alerted for breakages more frequently and we can mitigate them on a case-by-case basis.
+**OPTIONAL SUGGESTION:** Add a test in dev-scripts that runs maybe once a week that clones the HEAD of  metal3-dev-env repository.
+We would be alerted for breakages more frequently and mitigate them more often.

 ## Design Details